-- Boulders are spread across the ground with very little gapping layer by layer and concrete has been spread with pump all over the boulders in each layer which slowly permeate within the gapping between boulders.
+- Boulders are spread across the ground with very little gapping layer by layer, and concrete has been spread with pump all over the boulders in each layer, which slowly permeates within the gapping between boulders.

 - This will help to bind it properly, after pouring concrete, boulders are thrown to the concrete, and the process repeats till the required level surface is reached.

 - Curing ought to be done for the next 7 days minimum.
 Jute bags are spread over the entire area of plum concrete to retain moisture for quite a while after curing.